pachyderm/pachyderm/examples/spouts/go-kafka-spout/README.md

 # Commit messages from a Kafka queue

-A simple example using spouts with [Kafka](https://kafka.apache.org) to process messages and write them to files.
+This is a simple example of using spouts with [Kafka](https://kafka.apache.org) to process messages and write them to files.

 ## Background